NISH1001/NISH1001.github.io/_posts/2019-03-25-sometimes.markdown

 You are gone...
 I guess you are gone in parts

-Sometimes....
+Sometimes...
 Sometimes I wish I were a supernova nearing its death
 Where the explosion creates a surge of emotions
 A sudden gamma burst
-That inflicts philosophical wounds to your inner Bruce Baner
+That inflicts philosophical wounds
+To your inner Bruce Baner
 Where a new hulk is about to emerge.
 But this time, he's calmer!